nick-frischkorn/SuspendEventLogBOF/README.md

 ```
 ### To Do
 Upgrade to dynamically resolving syscall numbers and jumping to syscall instructions within ntdll.dll
+Clean up the header files and delete the unused structs

 ### Example
 ![after](images/after.png)